Osiris-Team/jSQL-Gen/README.md

 - Updating existing tables is a bit rough (removed fields/columns must be also removed manually from the database, especially "not null fields").

 ## Tipps
+- You can select a project directory to directly generate the code in there.
+The generated code/files can also be found in the `generated` folder (press `Show Data` on the first tab, to open the location).
+- Its recommended to name your tables like you name your regular Java objects, and your columns like your objects' fields.
 - You can rename/refactor generated Java classes and their fields/methods etc., but keep in mind that those changes won't affect the actual database tables/columns.
 - Thus changes to the database (specially changes in data types) should be made using the GUI.